kinghos/UniNotes/Part IA/Object-Oriented Programming/Lecture 10.md

 #### Observer
-Way of identifying when an object changes state
+Way of identifying when an object changes state.
+Works by having a method in the "subject" to attach/detach any observers.
+Then, a `notify()` method can be called to update the state of all observers to reflect the change of state in the subject.